Imperial Beach, California: Transportation

-San Diego Metropolitan Transit System (MTS) provides bus and paratransit services to the city from throughout San Diego County.
+The San Diego Metropolitan Transit System (MTS) provides bus and paratransit services to the city from throughout San Diego County.

 The city is one of five Port member cities making up the Port of San Diego, one of America's top 30 U.S. container ship ports.

 In popular culture

 Kem Nunn's novel, Tijuana Straits, provides insight into the culture of the border and surfing in Imperial Beach and the Tijuana River Valley, and the environmental problems that affect residents of Tijuana, Imperial Beach and Coronado.

+Portions of the 2005 film Lords of Dogtown were shot in Imperial Beach, including use of the Imperial Beach Pier in exterior establishing shots.

 The HBO television series John from Cincinnati was about a dysfunctional surfing family in Imperial Beach set against the backdrop of the U.S.-Mexico border.
 The series (from Executive Producer David Milch, writer Kem Nunn, and director Mark Tinker) was filmed at a variety of locations in Imperial Beach and in the Tijuana River Valley.

 On February 21, 2019, Vice News Tonight on HBO broadcast a segment from Imperial Beach about how an extreme tidal surge, known as king tide, affects the local population living along the Pacific coast.